Sunrise from kanchenjunga

 How long is the Kanchenjunga Trek?

 It takes at least 28 days to complete the Kanchenjunga trek.
-The length of the trekking is about 225 kilometers for the round trip journey.
+The round-trip trek is about 225 kilometers.

 How much does the Kanchenjunga trek cost?

-The Cost of Kanchenjunga Trek is dependent on various factors.
-You will find many agencies offering differentiated prices for Kanchenjunga trekking.
-You may wonder, if it’s the same trek, why is the cost different?
+The Cost of the Kanchenjunga Trek is dependent on various factors.
+You will find many agencies offering differentiated prices for the Kanchenjunga trek.
+You may wonder, if it's the same Trek, why is the cost different?

 Accommodation while in Kathmandu and the size of your group determine the cost.
-There are various lodging facilities in Kathmandu; the one you choose creates a cost difference.
+There are various lodging facilities in Kathmandu; the one you choose affects the cost.
 Additionally, the size of the group you are trekking with determines the cost.
-The larger the group, the lower the cost, and it variants the transportation used during your trip.
+The larger the group, the lower the cost, and the transportation used during your trip varies.

 Where is Mt.
 Kanchenjunga located?

-What are the major attractions of Kanchenjunga Base Camp Trek?
+What are the major attractions of the Kanchenjunga Base Camp Trek?

-What is the highest point of Kanchenjunga Trekking?
+What is the highest point of the Kanchenjunga Trek?

-You will have to traverse through the rugged landscape in Kanchenjunga trekking.
+You will have to traverse the rugged landscape on the Kanchenjunga trek.
 The highest and farthest point is at Pang Pema (5388m) Base Camp.

 What type of ground transportation is used?

 We use private transportation for your journey.
-Based on the size of the group you’re in, we arrange for the vehicle.
+Based on the size of your group, we arrange the vehicle.
 A group of 2-4 will be provided with a car, 4-8 with a jeep, 8-14 with a Minibus Van, and 14+ with a coach.

 How to get safe drinking water?

-You have multiple alternatives to fetch drinking water during the trek.
-You can drink bottled water from the tea houses along the trek.
+You have several options for obtaining drinking water during the Trek.
+You can drink bottled water from the tea houses along the Trek.

 Purifying tablets can be used on stream or river waters found along the trail.
 Alternatively, you can refill your water bottle with warm water provided at the teahouse every day.